Cycling problems in linear programming: Introduction

 An obvious merit of the interior-point method is that many algorithms in this class are polynomial while none of the existing algorithms in simplex method has the property.
 However, the computational efficiency of the simplex method has been demonstrated by many years of experience.
 Moreover, {\bf if} one finds a polynomial simplex algorithm, it will be strongly polynomial \cite{smale99}, a very attractive property that interior-point algorithms do not have.
 To develop and test potentially better simplex algorithms, such as recently proposed double pivot algorithms \cite{ve18,yang20a}, it is desired to test them on large size benchmark problems in Netlib repository.
 Since many problems in Netlib repository have the cycling issue, one may want to start working on small size cycling LP problems before testing more challenging large size problems in Netlib repository.
 This motivated us to collect small size cycling LP problems.\footnote{We realize that there exist several systematic methods to create simple cycling LP problems \cite{hm04,zornig08}, but significant efforts are required and we try to avoid repeating the efforts.}

-Cycling is a phenomenon that the iterates move in a cycle from vertex to vertex without improvement in objective function and they stay away from the optimal solution.
+Cycling is a phenomenon that the iterates move in a cycle, i.e., when a basic feasible solution is degenerate, after a few iterations using the simplex algorithm, it may returns to a previously constructed tableau \cite{zornig21} without improvement in objective function and they may stay away from the optimal solution.
 Cycling happens when several conditions are met.
 First, the problem has degenerate basic feasible solutions\footnote{Having some degenerate basic feasible solutions is necessary for a linear programming problem to cycle in iterations, but it is not sufficient for cycling to occur.}; the initial basic feasible solution is also a fact to determine if the cycling will happen; moreover, cycling for one pivot rule does not mean that it will happen for other pivot rules; finally, when entering or leaving variables have a tie, different ways to break the tie also affect the cycling occurrence.
 Problems listed in this paper have a cycling behavior for either Dantzig's pivot rule \cite{dantzig51} or steepest edge rule \cite{gr77}.
 We will also indicate which method is used to break the ties for cycling to happen.

 The remainder of the paper is organized as follows.
 Section 2 provides the cycling problems for Dantzig's pivot rule.
 Section 3 is the collection of the cycling problems for steepest edge rule.
 Section 4 discusses the test result for a recently developed double pivot simplex algorithm against the cycling problems presented in this paper.
 Conclusions are summarized in the last section.